blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 Most Significant Digit (MSD) sort is similar to LSD except that it operates in left-to-right order instead, meaning it works fine for variable-length strings.
 This is accomplished by performing counting sort to sort the array of strings based on their first character, then recursively performing the same operation on the sub-array of strings with the same first letter.

-Because MSD works left-to-right and strings may be of variable --- not uniform --- length, the possibility of reaching the end of the string requires special handling.
+Because MSD works left-to-right and strings may be of variable length, the possibility of reaching the end of the string requires special handling.
 This is solved by observing the fact that a smaller string $S_1$ that is a prefix of larger string $S_2$ should naturally come before it in lexicographically sorted order.
 For example, _sea_ should come before _seashore_.

 This order is maintained by keeping a separate count of such strings that have had all of their characters sorted.
 This count is held at `count[1]`.
 A string has had all of its characters sorted if the character position currently being sorted is past the length of the string currently being considered.
 Once the counts are converted to key ranges, such strings will naturally be inserted at the beginning of the sorted sub-array.